karser/MatomoClickHeatPlugin/README.md

-# Piwik ClickHeat Plugin
+# Matomo / Piwik ClickHeat Plugin

 ## Description
-ClickHeat 3 is a visual heatmap of clicks on a HTML page for Matomo/Piwik 3.x.
+ClickHeat 3 is a visual heatmap of clicks on a HTML page for Matomo / Piwik 3.x.
 This plugin based on [Dugwood's ClickHeat version 1.14](https://github.com/dugwood/clickheat) and forked from [Trung Tran's fork](https://github.com/trungtnm/plugin-clickheat) of [PiwikJapan ClickHeat plugin](https://github.com/piwikjapan/plugin-clickheat).